donaristos/Holographic_Abrikosov_Lattices/README.md

     I opted for the OpenMPI implementation.
 This is the library I used to pass messages between the different nodes of the cluster.

 To compile the project, I have included a makefile to be used with Intel's C++ compiler.
 You might have to modify that depending on where your libraries are located and the distribution of C++ you are using.
+As you can see from the makefile, PETSc uses its own linker.
+You still need to have an MPI distribution installed and have PETSc's linker configured to use that.

 What and Where
 ---